-Two weeks before Spider-Man: Into the Spider-Verse even hit theaters, Sony had already green-lit a sequel and at least one spin-off.
-That’s right, Sony are doubling down on their animated Spidey universe.
+Back before Spider-Man: Into the Spider-Verse even hit theaters, Sony had already green-lit a sequel and at least one spin-off.
+And after seeing the wildly successful release of the Oscar-winning film, it makes sense that they’re doubling down on their animated Spidey universe.
 Why wouldn’t they?
-The response of critics and fans has been fantastic, with many reviews quickly praising the movie as one of the best Spider-Man movies to ever swing onto screens – with Miles Morales being proof that anyone can be a hero.
-So what should a Spider-Verse sequel look like?
-We’ve got a few ideas.
+Now that Miles Morales has shown us that anyone can be a hero.
+It’s time to start thinking about what the rest of the Spider-Verse looks like.
+We’ve got a few ideas…

 Spider-Gwen + Miles

 From the footage we’ve seen in trailers and exclusive clips, it looks like Miles and Spider-Gwen are going to get on quite well, and it would be great to see them team-up once again.
 Hopefully, they can still travel in between universes by the end of the movie, because the pair have an interesting dynamic in the comics that the animated sequel could quite easily adapt.

 In a plotline that started in Spider-Man #12 and finished in Spider-Gwen #15, Miles’ Father disappeared and was discovered on Earth-65.
 Gwen and Miles teamed up to investigate why, and found that Miles’ Dad was actually the Scorpion on Gwen’s Earth.
 But when the pair also stumbled on a reality where they were married, they decided to see what would happen as a couple.
 As mentioned, the series only included two issues – so the relationship didn’t last too long.
 But figuring out that they work better as friends would definitely be a mature way of approaching a relationship.
 Regardless of how it plays out, who doesn’t want to see an upside down kiss between two dimension-crossed lovers?